christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 **5.2.2.
 Amyntas Nikator aka Amyntas, King of Galatia**

 Amyntas Nikator aka Amyntas of Galatia [^10] aka Jesus ben Fabus aka Isa Amen (Jesus was named "Amen" in Rev. iii.
-14) was either Asander aka Julius Caesar or one of his sons (Aspurgus who was also Caesarion?).
+14) was one of Asander aka Julius Caesar's sons (Aspurgus who was also Caesarion?
+Plutarch says that Caesarion was sent to India.
+Or was he Asander aka Julius Caesar's son with another woman?).

 He was also Jesus ben Fabus aka Isa Amen.
 He ruled an empire that stretched from modern-day Turkey through India.
 His palace at Isauria refers to Isis (also known as Isa or Aset) who was the mother of Horus (Cleopatra identified herself with the Greco-Egyptian goddess Isis.
 So, her son would have been Isa, son of Isis.
 The son of Isis in mythology was Horus, and that is why Caesarion's iconography has a Horus falcon on it).
 Was this Caesarion's avatar?